giacomomusic/ITP/FtoC/FtoC.md

 console.log((c)
 ```

-##Problems you faced/ how you fixed them?
+## Problems you faced/ How you fixed them?

 During the initial writing of the code I was trying to write out the equation and javaScript did not like when I was not very specific with my order of operations.
 I originally did not have parathesis around the second half of the equation but after adding them it immidiatley solved the problem.